AlexWendland/public-note/OMSCS/CS6200/Week 10 - Homework 6 (assessed).md

 # Week 10 - Homework 6 (assessed)

 >[!question] Question
->A start of size $N$ is a graph with exactly $N+1$ vertices such that one vertex is connected to all other vertices and no other edges exists in the graph.
+>A star of size $N$ is a graph with exactly $N+1$ vertices such that one vertex is connected to all other vertices and no other edges exists in the graph.
 Consider the star-search problem:
 >
 > Input: [[Graph|Undirected graph]] $G = (V,E)$ and a natural number $k > 0$.
 > Output: A set $X$ of $k+1$ vertices such that the [[Induced subgraph|induced subgraph]] on $X$ is a star, or report NO if such a set does not exist.